raisely/chai-jest-diff/README.md

-(Forked for compatability with node 7.6 and JSrequire)
+(Forked for compatability Jest 21)

 # Jest-style diffs on Chai equalities